Hachikunny/WebM4NickGurs/README.md

 # WebM4NickGurs

 4chan is a picky piece of shit and does not support x264, the most common codec.
-This program is a small wrapper for ffmpeg and common options neccessary for achieving the most quality out of the file size limit of 4chan.
+This program is a small wrapper for ffmpeg and preset with common options neccessary for achieving the most quality out of the file size limit of 4chan.

 ## Requirements